 Autism or autistic spectrum disorder (ASD) can manifest as different symptoms in different children.
 The average age of diagnosis is 2 years, though some children may be detected at around the age of 5 years.

-The symptoms to look out for in children for suspected autism are:
+The symptoms to look out for in children with suspected autism are as follows:

 - Delayed milestones

 - The child who has trouble with verbal and nonverbal communication